berkayyilmaz/aws-solutionsarchitect-associate-exam-notes/README.md

 ![VPC Chart](images/vpc_chart.png)

-**d.
-VPC Routing**
+## VPC Routing

-* IGW translates private IPs to public IPs, normally in the VPC resources they do not have private IPs.
+* IGW translates private IPs to public IPs, normally in the VPC resources they do not have public IPs.
 * Every VPC has a virtual routing device called the VPC router.
 * It has an interface in any VPC subnet know as the "subnet+1" address - for 10.0.1.0/24, this would be 10.0.1.1/32.
 * The router is highly available, scalable, and controls data entering and leaving the VPC and its subnets.
 * Each VPC has a "main" route table, which is allocated to all subnets in the VPC by default.
 A subnet must have one route table.
-* Additional "custom" route tables can be created and associated with subnets - but only one route table(RT) PER SUBNET.
+* Additional "custom" route tables can be created and associated with subnets - but only one route table(RT) per subnet.
 * A route table controls what the VPC router does with traffic leaving a subnet.
-* An IG is created and attached to a VPC(1:1) It can route traffic for public IPs to and from the internet.
+* An IGW is created and attached to a VPC(1:1) It can route traffic for public IPs to and from the internet.

-**e.
-Routes**
+**Routes**

 * A RT is a collection of routes that are used when traffic from a subnet arrives at the VPC router.
 * Every route table has local route, which matches the CIDR of the VPC and lets traffic be routed between subnets.